Isaiah in the Book of Mormon: Theological interpretations

 LDS commentators suggest that Isaiah and the disciples' desires during prayer aligned with the Father's will, as Mormon's redaction omits specific desires, indicating they possessed the mind of Christ.
 The Book of Mormon states that Isaiah and his companions experienced transfiguration, presented as a sign of their ministry, pleasing Jesus.
 Their prayer during Jesus' second private prayer is said to have brought him joy.
 The text describes them participating in the sacrament, receiving and distributing bread and wine to Nephites, possibly to about 2,500 people.

 The Book of Mormon indicates that Isaiah and the disciples began baptizing and teaching while Christ was present, with each baptized individual promised the Holy Spirit through the laying on of hands.
 The text does not specify the duration between Christ's initial three-day visit and his next appearance, though their early activities are assumed to have occurred in Bountiful.
-The narrative states that Christ's subsequent appearance addressed the c hurch's name, with the disciples inquiring about their future roles.
+The narrative states that Christ's subsequent appearance addressed the church's name, with the disciples inquiring about their future roles.
 The Book of Mormon emphasizes the disciples, including Isaiah, keeping accurate records, which commentators interpret as a responsibility for the righteousness of the Nephites, noting potential political implications of their question about the church's name.